 - Gaul, N. (forthcoming) Fringe encounters: Translations of antiquity and negotiations of scholarly authority in the margins of Byzantine manuscripts of Ioannes Tzetzes and Manuel Moschopoulos.
 Harvard Studies in Classical Philology.

-- Jenny Butler (2019) ‘The Nearest Kin of the Moon: Irish Pagan Witchcraft, Magic(k), and the Celtic Twilight‘ In: Ethan Doyle White and Shai Feraro (eds).
-Magic and Witchery in the Modern West: Celebrating the Twentieth Anniversary of Ronald Hutton’s The Triumph of the Moon.
-Cham, Switzerland: Palgrave Macmillan.
+1. Butler, Jenny (2019) ‘The Nearest Kin of the Moon: Irish Pagan Witchcraft, Magic(k), and the Celtic Twilight’ In Doyle White, Ethan and Feraro, Shai (eds.), Magic and Witchery in the Modern West: Celebrating the Twentieth Anniversary of Ronald Hutton’s The Triumph of the Moon, pp. 85-106.
+Cham, Palgrave McMillan.
+Palgrave Historical Studies in Witchcraft and Magic.